chroma-core/docs/docs/migration.md

 and others.

-We have consolidated all of this complexity into three classes:
+We have consolidated these into three classes:

 - `ClientAuthProvider`
 - `ServerAuthenticationProvider`